 Many of your projects center around improving conditions at schools.
 How do you pinpoint the schools to help?
 How long does a project typically take and what’s your involvement in overseeing and facilitating it?

 Neha: The operating principle of Empower Orphans has been to verify and measure the impact of its efforts.
 Consequently, our projects are located in areas where we have the ability to personally evaluate project progress.
-Our projects are concentrated to two areas—my grandparents’ hometown in India and the Greater Philadelphia region, where I live.
+Our projects are concentrated in two areas—my grandparents’ hometown in India and the Greater Philadelphia region, where I live.
 As my grandparents and extended family live in Northern India, they regularly verify that all donations and services are being utilized by and for the children and that there is no embezzlement.
 Additionally, my parents and I visit India every year to conduct projects and evaluate project progress.
-As I live in the Philadelphia region, project monitoring is feasible firsthand.
+As I live in the Philadelphia region, we’re able to monitor the programs helping others firsthand.
 We continually receive requests to support underprivileged children in Africa and other parts of Asia.
 However, we have held off activating efforts within these regions until we have a monitoring process in place.

 Our projects could last a few days or an entire year.
 Many of our projects in India are long-term projects where we set up computer centers and then monitor the progress of the children.
 I am involved with almost every aspect of the project, from identifying the need, planning the project, organizing volunteers, fundraising, traveling to the project location in India or US, implementing the project, and finally implementing a project monitoring process.

 What are some of the biggest challenges you’ve encountered as the head of a growing non-profit?
 Any advice for others doing the same?